-No one in America believes that cigarettes are harmless, but the severity of the effects on our health due to smoking might not be known by most.
+No one in America believes that cigarettes are harmless, but the health severity of smoking might not be known by most.

 New results from the U.S. surgeon general state that cigarettes have more dangerous health effects than originally assumed, according to Voice of America.

-The familiarity with the relationship of cigarette smoking and lung cancer is great, but information from the U.S. surgeon general reveals more possible complications for smokers like liver cancer, erectile dysfunction, diabetes and rheumatoid arthritis, writes Voice of America.
+The familiarity with cigarettes and lung cancer is great, but information from the U.S. surgeon general reveals more possible complications for smokers like liver cancer, erectile dysfunction, diabetes and rheumatoid arthritis, writes Voice of America.

 According to the Surgeon General, “On average, compared to people who have never smoked, smokers suffer more health problems and disability due to their smoking and ultimately lose more than a decade of life.”